ddsc/ddsc-site/README.rst

 category
   Search in a category.
 Probably always 'ddsc'. bbox
   Comma-separated bounding box for the locations.
 Default WMS format, like, so "west,south,east,north".
 SRID 4258.
-When equal to "text", uses some fixed coordinates which are compatible with Annotation.create_test_data(). west,south,east,north
+When equal to "test", uses some fixed coordinates which are compatible with Annotation.create_test_data(). west,south,east,north
   Alternative, if bbox isn't defined. bottom_left,top_right